Rush Limbaugh, an excellent role model for the youth of America, well-known and well-loved and mightily feared.

 And I don't see anybody competent enough to pull it off.

-You guys, where are you been?
+You guys, where you've been?

 Bush did this.

-Uh anyway, I think that School Bus Nagan may be over overworked and stressed and and and might, you know.
+Anyway, anybody think that School Bus Nagan may be overworked and stressed and might, you know, look, we're compassionate here and we love people.

 And we're back.

-We start with audio sound bites.
+We start with audio soundbites.

-Senator Specter on Fox News Sunday with Chris Wallace, who said this week, you said that Chuck Schumer, uh, his role leading the investigation into the U.S. attorneys.
+Senator Specter on Fox News Sunday with Chris Wallace, who said this week you said that Chuck Schumer, his role leading the investigation into the U.S. attorneys at the same time he's running the Democrat Senate Campaign Committee is a conflict of interest.

 Has he crossed a line here?